 Other uses and disclosures of your PHI will only be made upon receiving your written authorization.
+For example, most uses and disclosure of psychotherapy notes require written authorization.
+In addition, the Plan will not use or disclose PHI for marketing purposes or sale without your written authorization.
 If you have provided an authorization to the Plan, you may revoke your authorization at any time by providing written notice to the Plan.
 The Plan will honor a request to revoke as of the day it is received and to the extent that the Plan has not already used or disclosed your PHI.